MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

 owning transaction dimension if codes exist for the owned transaction dimension.

+> [!NOTE]
-*You must grant access to users to use this code in the User Access to Trx Dimension Codes window.
-However, security access to use a transaction dimension code is granted automatically to the user who created the code during transaction entry.*
+> You must grant access to users to use this code in the User Access to Trx Dimension Codes window.
+However, security access to use a transaction dimension code is granted automatically to the user who created the code during transaction entry.

 1. Enter the description for the transaction dimension code in the Description 1 field.

+    > [!NOTE]
-*Two transaction dimension codes cannot have the same description.*
+    > Two transaction dimension codes cannot have the same description.

 1. Enter any additional description for the transaction dimension code in the Description 2 field.